imjoseangel/terraform-aws-localstack/README.md

 export AWS_SECRET_ACCESS_KEY=test
 ```

+#### Password protection

 For production environments use a protected pipeline with a secret manager solution (Recommended [Hashicorp Vault](https://www.vaultproject.io/)).

 Check how the passwords are used under [GitHub Actions](.github/workflows/terraform.yml) for pipeline testing or production deployment reference.

+If something goes wrong, [GitGuardian](https://github.com/GitGuardian) is enabled in the repository to avoid passwords leaking.

+#### Pre-commit

+Use the [pre-commit](https://pre-commit.com/) hooks in this repository to ensure security and formatting for terraform, detect passwords and other static checks before uploading code.

 ## Authors